Elder Law for Seniors 65 Years or Older

-A trust can give specific instructions to provide for the financial security or support of you, your children, or a loved one now and in the future.
-Trusts are a great tool for making sure your assets are used as you want them to be used, both during your life and beyond.
-We can also serve as trustees for your trust, where protect the trust assets and make sure they are invested carefully and spent properly.
+Trusts and Trust Administration: Trusts give specific instructions for the financial security and support of you, your children, and your loved ones now or in the future.
+Trusts are a great tool to make sure your assets are used as you want them to be used.
+We can also serve as trustees for your trust and protect the trust assets to make sure they are invested carefully and spent properly.

-Estate planning covers the whole spectrum of providing for yourself in your retirement years, and for your children or spouse after you pass.
+Estate Planning: Estate planning covers the whole spectrum of providing for yourself in your retirement years, and for your children or spouse after you pass.
 We can provide you with whichever documents you need to make sure your wishes are carried out.

-Unfortunately, people in a position of trust or power do not always deserve the faith placed in them.
+Elder Abuse or Exploitation: Unfortunately, people in a position of trust or power do not always deserve the faith placed in them.
 If you know of an elderly person who is being financially exploited or who is not receiving the care they need, we can put a stop to the abuse and help recover what was lost.

 Grandparents’ Rights: If you are a grandparent who has stepped up to the plate to help raise a grandchild, you may have the right to continue to see that child in instances of separation, divorce, or death.
 Consult with Winchell Law & Associates to preserve your relationship with your grandchildren into the future.